Shift3/boilerplate-client-react/README.md

 The CI hanldes building the application, running tests, and running linters.
 All of these jobs must pass in order for the CI build to be successful.

-This project has set up the CircleCI configuration [here](https://github.com/Shift3/boilerplate-client-react/blob/development/.circleci/config.yml).
-The project name needs to match the new project name for the builds to succeed.
+This project has set up the CircleCI configuration [here](.circleci/config.yml)

 It is recommended to use the above configuration, however if you choose to alter the configuration please visit the official CircleCI docs for guidance 'https://circleci.com/docs/2.0/config-intro/'.